 Skip to content

-Script Development / Handling Large Data Responses DFF.RESP_LARGE_DATA
+Script Development / Responding to Large Data DFF.RESP_LARGE_DATA

 Added in version 1.3.0

-When returning large amounts of data (MB level and above), directly using the return method may cause significant performance degradation due to internal system communication processing.
-In such cases, you can use DFF.RESP_LARGE_DATA(...) to improve performance.
+When returning large amounts of content (MB level and above), directly returning via return may cause significant performance degradation due to internal system communication processing, etc. In such cases, DFF.RESP_LARGE_DATA(...) can be used to improve performance.

 Parameter Type Required / Default Description

-data str/dict/list Required Specifies the data to be returned
+data str/dict/list Required Specifies the data to return

 content_type str None Specifies the response body type, such as json, text, html, etc.

-When using this method, ensure that the Resource Catalog is configured and mounted correctly, and that all Web servers and worker units can access the same shared directory.
+When using this method, you must ensure that the Resource Catalog is correctly configured and mounted, and that all web servers and worker units can normally access the same shared directory

 Common use cases are as follows: